Friday, July 27, 2012

 In 1966 Wanda Potts became the MPL Indiana Room Librarian and Assistant Librarian, which was the title (at that time) for the Assistant Director of the Library.
 She held this post until she retired in 2002.
 Wanda was passionate about local, county, and state history, and it was her life's work to preserve as much information as possible about Mooresville and the surrounding area, as well as historical documentation about Indianapolis and central Indiana.
 She cared deeply about family histories, too--especially among hometown residents--so she assembled extensive genealogical data for the community's families.

 Wanda was known for decades as the town historian.
 Nobody knew more about Mooresville's colorful history than she.
-The vast treasure trove of historical collections in the MPL Indiana Room were significantly created, augmented, and entirely maintained by her for nearly four decades, with the help of trusted and valued volunteers she had known for many years.
+The vast treasure trove of historical collections in the MPL Indiana Room was significantly created, augmented, and entirely maintained by her for nearly four decades, with the help of trusted and valued library colleagues and volunteers she had known for many years.
 You would not now be reading this blog if she had not safeguarded and assembled the knowledge necessary to sketch Mooresville's historical canvas.

 I would invite you to reprise my earlier blog postings containing Wanda's historical newspaper columns.
-The easiest way to find them is to type the search terms "Mooresville moments" Wanda Potts into the blog search line in the upper left-hand corner (near the top of the blog).
 There are many such postings, so please browse them at your leisure.
 You will learn more about local history than you ever thought possible.

 A town’s history is like a lighthouse, shining a community’s collective memories to guide all those sailing the seas of everyday living.
 Wanda Potts was the lighthouse keeper, whose mastery of Mooresville history was unsurpassed, and who cherished and preserved the knowledge of nearly two centuries of community life here.
 Hers was the light that shone brightly.
 Thanks to Wanda’s labors at Mooresville Public Library, that history shines on, assuring modern residents a better understanding of the hometown she loved.